Rufous-fronted tailorbird

 The rufous-fronted tailorbird (Orthotomus frontalis) is a species of bird formerly placed in the Old World warbler assemblage, but now placed in the family Cisticolidae.
 It is native to the southern and eastern Philippines.
-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.
+Its natural habitats are tropical moist lowland forests and tropical mangrove forests.

+Description and taxonomy

+Ebird describes it as "A small, long-billed, long-tailed bird of dense tangled undergrowth in lowland forest.
+Has olive-green wings, back, and tail, a pale belly, a gray head and chest with streaks, a rufous forehead and mask, and orange legs.
+Similar in habits and shape to White-browed Tailorbird, but lacks the black head and white brow.
+Also similar to Philippine leaf warbler, but has a longer bill and usually cocks its tail.
+Song is an accelerating series of slightly rising notes ending in a staccato trill."